You are here

 Students with fewer than 64 credit hours who live in residence halls may park in a lot on upper campus; regular shuttle service is provided.
 Dorm residents with more than 64 hours may park in a designated student lot adjacent to campus.
 Students commuting from home outside a specific perimeter may park in designated commuter parking areas.

 Do you have on-campus day care for my children?

 Yes.
 The Campus Child Center provides quality day care for children of all ages, year round.

 I have a different college degree, but I want to teach.
 What should I do?

-Contact the Department of Secondary Education
+Contact the Department of Teaching and Learning

 I'm thinking about working toward a degree part-time.
 How do I begin?

 BU welcomes adult students and the Office of Adult Advisement works with you to help you reach your goal.
 You start as a non-degree Category 1 student and after you've reached a certain stage switch to become a degree student.
 All you need is a high school diploma to get started.
 And don't worry about competing with young people; adult students often raise the curve.

 Can I take a course for personal enrichment or to improve my job skills?